innolitics/hdat/README.md

 Here are several casespecs along with the test cases they would select:

-"" - Selects all test cases in all suites.
+- `` Selects all test cases in all suites.
-"a" - Selects all cases in the test suite with id "a".
+- `a` Selects all cases in the test suite with id "a".
-"a/b" - Selects test case with id "b" in the suite with id "b".
+- `a/b` Selects test case with id "b" in the suite with id "b".

 # Resultspecs